sauerbraten/p1xbraten/README.md

 # p1xbraten

 This repository contains my patches for the next Sauerbraten release.
-To build my client, set the path to your Sauerbraten directory (currently, an SVN checkout is required), then use `make`:
+To build my client, set the path to your Sauerbraten directory (currently, an SVN checkout is required), then use `make` and `make install`:

 ```
 export SAUER_DIR=~/sauerbraten-code
 make
+make install
 ```

-This will apply all patches, compile a client binary, and put it into .sauerbraten_svn/bin_unix/ (which is where the patched sauerbraten_unix script will look first).
-To remove the custom client from your user directory and undo all patches to the Sauer code, use `make clean`.
+`make` will apply all patches and run `make` inside SAUER_DIR, `make install` will put the compiled binary into .sauerbraten_svn/bin_unix/ (which is where the patched sauerbraten_unix script will look first).
+To remove the custom client from your user directory, use `make uninstall`, to undo all patches to the Sauer code, use `make undo-patches`. `make purge` will run `make uninstall`, `make undo-patches` and run `make clean` inside SAUER_DIR.

 ## Patches